vaiish371/tp/docs/UserGuide.md

 ### 2.4.13 Autograding Assignments : `autograde assignment`

-This command allows you to autograde assignments.
 ModMan has an integrated autograder to help you grade digital assignment submissions easily and efficiently!</br>

 The key features of autograding are as follows:</br>